Brian Zisk’s email: brian [at] sfmusictech [dot goes here] com

 Q: Why the Hotel Kabuki?

-A: The Hotel Kabuki is a centrally located Rock & Roll Hotel recently renovated by Chip Conley and Joie De Vivre Hotels.
-It is a favorite hotel for performers at the nearby legendary Fillmore Auditorium, the new classic Yoshi’s San Francisco, and more.
-Joie De Vivre lives by their corporate mission statement, “Creating Opportunities to Celebrate the Joy of Life”.
-Plus, it was at the first Joie De Vivre Hotel The Phoenix that my wife and I met.
-Then we stayed at the Kabuki (at the time, the Miyako) for months when transitioning out of a flooded apartment.
-So when we heard that “Joie De Vivre” took over management and fixed the place up, it seemed a natural for the conference to be held at such a comfortable hotel, a conference which celebrates the joy of music, and those who build technologies to help people better enjoy their music listening experience.
+A: The Hotel Kabuki is a centrally located Rock & Roll Hotel.
+It is a favorite hotel for performers at the nearby legendary Fillmore Auditorium.
+A decade ago, my wife and I lived at the Kabuki (at the time, the Miyako) for months when transitioning out of a flooded apartment.
+So, it seemed a natural for the conference to be held at such a comfortable hotel, a conference which celebrates the joy of music, and those who build technologies to help people better enjoy their music listening experience.
 For more information about our conference room block, please visit our travel page.

 Q: Can you tell me a little about the Japantown area where the conference and the Hotel Kabuki can be found?